osg-htc/user-documentation/documentation/htc_workloads/using_software/containers.md

 you can stage the .sif file with your job.
 For small workloads, sending the file with the job is ok:

-    transfer_input_files = my-custom-image-v1.sif
+    container_image = my-custom-image-v1.sif

-    +SingularityImage = "my-custom-image-v1.sif"
+There is no need to list the image under `transfer_input_files` - the submit process will do this, just like it does for your executable.

 For larger workloads, the image will be resused for each job, and thus the preferred transfer method is an OSDF tool.
-Store the .sif file under `/ospool/apXX/data/USERNAME/` ([see AP specific map][osdf]) and then use the OSDF url directly in the `+SingularityImage` attribute.
+Store the .sif file under `/ospool/apXX/data/USERNAME/` ([see AP specific map][osdf]) and then use the OSDF url directly in the `container_image` attribute.
 Note that you can not use shell variable expansion in the submit file - be sure to replace the username with your actual username.
 Example:

-    +SingularityImage = "osdf:///ospool/apXX/data/USERNAME/my-custom-image-v1.sif"
+    container_image = osdf:///ospool/apXX/data/USERNAME/my-custom-image-v1.sif

     <other usual submit file lines>
     queue